CFdefense/CRUD-API/README.md

 ## CRUD (Create, Read, Update, and Delete.)
-This CRUD API is a simple implementation of a RESTful API I Created This Using JS, NodeJS, Express, Nodemon, Mongoose, and MongoDB.
+-This CRUD API is a simple implementation of a RESTful API.
+-I Created This Using JS, NodeJS, Express, Nodemon, Mongoose, and MongoDB.
-Tested Using Insomnia
+-Tested Using Insomnia

 ## Purpose
 I started this project to gain a stronger understanding of JavaScript and NodeJS to prepare for my IBM Joint Study Interview.